-- Conjunctivitis – also known as pinkeye.
+- Conjunctivitis – Also known as pink eye.
 Conjunctivitis is often due to an infection.
 Children frequently get it, and it is very contagious.
-To read more about Conjunctivitis click here.
+Read more about conjunctivitis.

-- Uveitis – can be originated by virus, fungus or parasites and can associated with infections in the body.
+- Uveitis – Can be originated by virus, fungus or parasites and can be associated with infections in the body.

 Styes and Chalazion

 Bacterial infection is usually the cause of a painful stye eye infection.
 A stye can develop at the base of an eyelash if the eyelash follicle gets infected.
-A chalazion, which is similar to a stye, but often larger and less painful, forms if an oil-producing gland in the eyelid becomes enlarged becomes oil-clogged.
+A chalazion, which is similar to a stye but often larger and less painful, forms when an oil-producing gland in the eyelid becomes clogged.

 Initially, symptoms of a stye generally include eyelid tenderness and redness in the affected area, with irritation and scratchiness in the eye.